liushiyu-julia/liushiyu-julia.github.io/_pages/about.md

 ---

-This is Shiyu, a self-motivated, passionate about architectural design, and always eager to learn more.
-I always question how architecture can play a role in the Anthropocentric epoch.
-Currently, I am researching product architecture using modern technologies, for example, virtual reality, machine learning, 3d printing, etc., to make living spaces prefabricated and customized.
-This has the potential to substitute traditional design workflow and make it more effective and convincing.
+Hi!
+This is Shiyu, an architecture and interior designer.
+I always question how architecture can play a role in the Anthropocentric epoch, and how to make living spaces prefabricated and customized.
+Please refer to Aurora to see my project during my Postgraduate study. https://bpro2023.bartlettarchucl.com/rc5-product-architecture/aurora .If you are interested in my bachelor projects, please click here to see my portfolio. https://issuu.com/2544327750/docs/1216